-The combination of advanced feedback templates, the writing exercises that will develop your craft and more personalised and challenging feedback forces you to dig deep into your character’s motivation, find your unique voice, further develop your style and explore the thematic depth, taking your writing and story to another level.
+The combination of advanced feedback templates, writing exercises to further develop your craft and more personalised and challenging feedback will uncover what is unique about you, your writing and your story.

-“Alternating between creating and the critique process is the most effective way to learn in any creative field.
-It uses rules as a checklist, rather than a blue print.”
+“Alternating between creating and the critique process is the most effective way to learn in any creative field.”

 When doing the re-writing and editing after the first session, it is critical that you are clear about all your characters’ motivations and that your story structure is sound for you to get the most useful feedback on your writing.